Sinister (band)

 Sinister is a death metal band from Schiedam, the Netherlands, formed in 1988.
 They have released fourteen albums, most recently Deformation of the Holy Realm in 2020.

 The band was idle between 2003 and 2005, after which Aad Kloosterwaard, the only constant member, switched from drums to vocals.

+The band finished with recordings of the 15th album in October 2023.
+The recordings are currently in the studio for mix and mastering.
+Soon they will announce the release date.